CERTCC/SSVC/doc/md_src_files/050_decision-points_1.md

 | PoC <br /> (Proof of Concept) | One of the following cases is true: (1) exploit code sold or traded on underground or restricted fora; (2) typical public PoC in places such as Metasploit or ExploitDB; or (3) the vulnerability has a well-known method of exploitation.
 Some examples of condition (3) are open-source web proxies serve as the PoC code for how to exploit any vulnerability in the vein of improper validation of TLS certificates.
 As another example, Wireshark serves as a PoC for packet replay attacks on ethernet or WiFi networks. |
 | Active | Shared, observable, reliable evidence that the exploit is being used in the wild by real attackers; there is credible public reporting. |

+### Gathering Information About Exploitation
+[@householder2020historical] presents a method for searching the GitHub repositories of open-source exploit databases.
+This method could be leveraged to provide some information about whether [PoC](#exploitation) is true.
+However, part (3) of [PoC](#exploitation) would not be represented in such a search, so more information gathering would be needed.
+For part (3), perhaps we could construct a mapping of CWE-IDs which always represent vulnerabilities with well-known methods of exploitation.
+For example, CWE-295, [Improper Certificate Validation ](https://cwe.mitre.org/data/definitions/295.html), and its child CWEs, describe improper validation of TLS certificates.
+These CWE-IDs could always be marked as [PoC](#exploitation) since that meets condition (3) in the definition.
+A comprehensive set of suggested CWE-IDs for this purpose is future work.

+Gathering information for [active](#exploitation) is a bit harder.
+If the vulnerability has a name or public identifier such as a CVE-ID, a search of news websites, twitter, the vendor's vulnerability description, and public vulnerability databases for mentions of exploitation is generally adequate.
+However, if the organization has the ability to detect exploitation attempts -- say through reliable and precise IDS signatures based on a public PoC -- then detection of exploitation attempts also signals that [active](#exploitation) is the right choice.

+The description for [none](#exploitation) says there is no **evidence** of exploitation.
+This framing admits that an analyst may not be able to detect or know about every attack.
+An analyst should feel comfortable selecting [none](#exploitation) if they (or their search scripts) have performed searches in the appropriate places for public PoCs and active exploitation (as described above) and found none.
+Acknowledging that [*Exploitation*](#exploitation) values can change relatively quickly, we recommend conducting these searches frequently -- if they can be automated to the organization's satisfaction, perhaps once a day (see also [Guidance on Communicating Results](#guidance-on-communicating-results)).

 ## Technical Impact
 > Technical Impact of Exploiting the Vulnerability